lgaan/discord-ext-ipc/README.md

+# This is a fork for me to test on, refer to [the main repo for production features](https://github.com/ext-creators/discord-ext-ipc)

 ### discord-ext-ipc

 An IPC extension allowing for the communication between a [discord.py](https://discordpy.readthedocs.io/en/latest/) bot and an asynchronous web-framework (i.e. [Quart](https://pgjones.gitlab.io/quart/) or [aiohttp.web](https://docs.aiohttp.org/en/stable/web_quickstart.html))